MinecraftWars/Gringotts/README.md

 Installation
 ------------
-Installing Gringotts is as simple as putting gringotts.jar in the _plugins_ subfolder of your CraftBukkit folder.
-The exact behavior may be customized as described in the Configuration section.
+Installing jar with dependencies: Place the gringotts jar file in the `plugins` directory of your craftbukkit folder

+Installing jar without dependencies:

+* download [Gringotts](http://dev.bukkit.org/media/files/633/314/Gringotts-1.1.0.jar) and place it in your craftbukkit/plugins folder
+* download [Apache Derby](http://repo1.maven.org/maven2/org/apache/derby/derby/10.9.1.0/derby-10.9.1.0.jar) and place it in your craftbukkit/lib folder

 ### Caveats ###
-Currently using the `reload` command on a running server may cause Gringotts to lose its database connection or even crash CraftBukkit.
-Please restart the server instead.
+The `reload` command on a running server may cause a memory leak, which after repeated reloads causes an out-of-memory error.

 Configuration
 -------------